You’ve probably seen a newspaper (or Craigslist) ad for process server jobs that looked something like this:

 It all comes down to how you want to use your time.

 And if you think you can’t get clients, you’re wrong.
-I started with absolutely nothing, went around handing business cards out to everyone I knew.
+I started with absolutely nothing and went around handing business cards out to everyone I knew.
 A week later my first client called, then another.
 I built a simple website, and it wasn’t long before I was serving multiple papers a day.

 Being successful in this business is about getting out there and making things happen.
 There’s no boss to tell you what to do.
 You gotta be the boss, each and every day.